Karl von Bruhn

 Johann Karl Balduin von Bruhn (16 March 1803, Herzhorn – 9 August 1877, Altona) was a German journalist and revolutionary.
-Because of his philosophical beliefs, Bruhn joined the League of Outlaws and the League of the Just.
-When the League of the Just was dissolved into the Communist League, Bruhn became a member of the Communist League.
+Due to his philosophical beliefs, Bruhn joined the League of Outlaws and the League of the Just.
+When the League of the Just dissolved into the Communist League, Bruhn joined the Communist League.
 However, in 1850, Bruhn was expelled from the Communist League.
 Later from 1861-1866, Bruhn was the editor of the Lassallean newspaper Nordstern in Hamburg, Germany.